Our Current Programs

 The Hnatyshyn Foundation - University of Saskatchewan Scholarship for Indigenous Students in Drama

-This program, inaugurated in 2022, consists of a $10,000 scholarship to recognize the academic achievement of an Indigenous undergraduate student in drama studying at the the University of Saskatchewan’s wîcêhtowin Theatre program.
+This program, inaugurated in 2022, consists of a $10,000 scholarship to recognize the academic achievement of an Indigenous undergraduate student in drama studying in the University of Saskatchewan’s wîcêhtowin Theatre program.

 The wîcêhtowin Theatre program is a transformative certificate program in performance and theatre design.
 This comprehensive and experience-based learning approach for emerging First Nations, Métis, and Inuit actors, playwrights and designers—as well as students interested in an Indigenous perspective—delivers meaningful and principled skills in the areas of performance and technical theatre design.